awsdocs/iam-user-guide/doc_source/id_credentials_temp_control-access_assumerole.md

 }
 ```

-For more information about how multiple policies are combined and evaluated by AWS, see [IAM JSON Policy Evaluation Logic](reference_policies_evaluation-logic.md)\.
+For more information about how multiple policies are combined and evaluated by AWS, see [Policy Evaluation Logic](reference_policies_evaluation-logic.md)\.